kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/03-style-react-components/01-scss-and-meteor.md

 # SCSS and Atmousphere Packages
-Normally you would need to use a build tool like Grunt, Gulp or WebPack but we can use a Meteor Sass packages that does all the build tool stuff for us
+* Normally you would need to use a build tool like Grunt, Gulp or WebPack
+* But we can use a **Meteor Sass package** that does all the build tool stuff for us

 Search for `scss` on [atmouspherejs.com](https://atmospherejs.com/)